 If there is one word that captures what makes a great gaming PC for us as a PC builder, it’s balance.
-A great gaming PC build is one in which each component complements the others, rather than overpowering them; after all, there’s little point selecting the best gaming processor money can buy, only to hamstring its performance with a graphics card that doesn’t have the juice to keep up, or vice versa.
+A great gaming PC build is one in which each component complements the others, rather than overpowering them; after all, there’s little point in selecting the best gaming processor money can buy, only to hamstring its performance with a graphics card that doesn’t have the juice to keep up or vice versa.

 By carefully pairing each component with others in the PC that will enhance their performance and extract every frame’s worth of potential, you can achieve incredible PC gaming for a cost far below what you might be expecting, or be asked to pay elsewhere.

 And that just happens to be our specialty.

 WHICH GAMING PC BUILD IS RIGHT FOR YOU?

 The factors upon which you’re choosing your gaming PC will generally be 1) the games you want to play, 2) any hardware or platform preference you have and 3) your budget.
 We’ve explored the concept of gaming PC tiers in more depth in this article, but generally speaking, gaming PCs at certain price points can be expected to achieve a certain range of frames per second and resolutions, in certain games.
 Expecting a gaming PC to play a game at a framerate or resolution, or even simply be playable, at a tier outside its capabilities, will ultimately lead to disappointment and frustration.